camunda/camunda-modeler-linter-plugin/README.md

-> This plugin was replaced by the built-in linting feature of [Camunda Modeler v5.3](https://github.com/camunda/camunda-modeler/blob/develop/CHANGELOG.md#530).
+> **This plugin was replaced by the built-in linting feature of [Camunda Modeler v5.3](https://github.com/camunda/camunda-modeler/blob/develop/CHANGELOG.md#530)**.
 Check out the [custom lint rules plugin](https://github.com/camunda/camunda-modeler-custom-linter-rules-plugin) to learn how to add custom lint rules to the built-in linting feature.

 # camunda-modeler-linter-plugin